 Thanks to the complete shutdown across the country, MSMEs that are labour intensive and with major export and import operations, are finding it difficult to keep up with the present situation.
 According to a survey by SOLV, 90 percent of the MSMEs interviewed are negatively affected by the coronavirus pandemic.

 The survey further stated that the MSMEs lost around 35 percent of their businesses, and if the current situation prevailed for a longer duration, many businesses won’t be able to survive for more than three months.

-Against this backdrop, it is crucial for business owners to prepare a survival kit for their businesses to cushion the impact of the economic slowdown.
+Since MSMEs are dubbed as the backbone of India’s economy, if the lockdown period is extended, the losses could go up to lakhs of crores, hurting India’s GDP majorly.Against this backdrop, it is crucial for business owners to prepare a survival kit for their businesses to cushion the impact of the economic slowdown.
 If you are an MSME owner, here’s what you can do to keep your business thriving in tough economic conditions:

 While tough economic conditions can certainly take a toll on your business’ health, you can keep your company thriving by taking proactive measures, becoming leaner and cost-effective.
-This is a partnered post.

 Frequently Asked Questions